eola-z-CS2103/CS2101/docs/UserGuide.md

 ### <u>Category 3 - Miscellaneous commands</u>

-This category covers miscellaneous commands for additional functionalities in NetworkBook.
+This category covers miscellaneous commands for additional functionalities in _NetworkBook_.
 Relevant commands and explanations of their functionalities are outlined below:

-#### Undo last change to NetworkBook: `undo`
+#### Undo last change to _NetworkBook_: `undo`

-You can use the `undo` command to undo the last change to the list of contacts stored in NetworkBook and/or the list of contacts displayed by NetworkBook, so that you can quickly revert mistaken/temporary NetworkBook commands (excluding `undo`).
-This command can only undo changes made in your current session on NetworkBook.
+You can use the `undo` command to undo the last change to the list of contacts stored in _NetworkBook_ and/or the list of contacts displayed by _NetworkBook_, so that you can quickly revert mistaken/temporary _NetworkBook_ commands (excluding `undo`).
+This command can only undo changes made in your current session on _NetworkBook_.

 Format: `undo`